probabl-ai/skore/examples/README.txt

 Examples
 ========

-This is the gallery of examples that showcase how mandr can be used.
+This is the gallery of examples that showcase how skore can be used.